Deltares/imod_coupler/TECHNICAL.md

 Where `rch_index` is the MODFLOW6 RCH index number, which equals the row number of the data specified under `period` in the `.rch` file.
 `svat` is the MetaSWAP svat number and `ly` is the Modflow layer number.

-### nodenr2svat.dxc
+### wellindex2svat.dxc
+This file takes care of mapping MODFLOW wells to the MetaSWAP svats for sprinkling.
 The file format is as follows:

 ```
-node_nr svat ly
+well_index svat ly
 ```

-Where `node_nr` is the MODFLOW6 node number (to be specific: the user node number), which replaces the MODFLOW 2005 CellID.
+Where `well_index` is the MODFLOW6 WEL index number, which equals the row number of the data specified under `period` in the `.wel` file.
 `svat` is the MetaSWAP svat number and `ly` is the Modflow layer number.

 ## How to define a second stress package for Modflow6